 Community Greening Program

-Through a new grant funded Equity-Based Community Greening Program, Watertown will identify specific neighborhoods that are more vulnerable to impacts of climate change, like flooding from extreme storms and urban heat, and design solutions to make these areas safer, enjoyable, and more resilient for residents who live there.
+Through a new grant funded Equity-Based Community Greening Program, Watertown has identified specific neighborhoods that are more vulnerable to impacts of climate change, like flooding from extreme storms and urban heat, and designed solutions to make these areas safer, enjoyable, and more resilient for residents who live there.

 Climate change impacts can create hazards that threaten the safety and well-being of Watertown residents.
 Three major hazards we face are flooding, extreme storms, and extreme heat.

 Creating climate-resilient neighborhoods means our residents, businesses, institutions, and infrastructure are well prepared to endure these acute climate shocks and rebound to a healthy, safe, and thriving business-as-usual.

 Watertown has been awarded a Municipal Vulnerability Preparedness (MVP) Action Grant for an Equity-Based Community Greening Program to enhance resilience to climate hazards in climate-vulnerable neighborhoods.

 Climate-vulnerability describes the degree that certain factors of natural, man-made, and social systems may be at risk of harm from exposure to impacts from climate change.
 For example, a neighborhood with few mature trees may have hotter temperatures during the summer than other neighborhoods, leading to higher energy bills and making being outside more uncomfortable, or even unsafe, during heat waves.
 We can address natural and man-made vulnerabilities, such as limited tree canopy and insufficient stormwater infrastructure, to create more resilient neighborhoods.